 The Advantages

-The main advantage of a baby waist carrier for parents is the reduced back pain or shoulder pain that they would otherwise experience with traditional carriers.
-This is because your hips and legs are supporting baby’s weight instead of your back and shoulders.
+The main advantage of a baby waist carrier for parents is the reduced back pain or shoulder pain that they would otherwise experience with traditional device.
+This is because you are supporting the baby’s weight away from your back and shoulders.

 Also, your baby’s weight won’t pull you forward or backwards like a normal front or back carrier.
 Instead, a hip seat carrier will help you stand upright, which will only help with the back pains.

-Another advantage is that, when you are using just the hip seat, you can easily swap between the left and right side, which helps even things up and avoid hip or lower back pains.
+Another advantage is that, when you are using just the baby carrier, you can easily swap between the left and right side, which helps even things up and avoid lower back pains.
 I personally always really struggled to wear my baby on the left side without a waist carrier!

 Other pros to consider are:

-• The ability to carry your baby in many different positions and the fact that the carrier can grow with your from a newborn to a toddler age
+- The ability to carry your baby in many different positions and the fact that it can grow with your from a newborn to a toddler age

-• The amount of storage, either on the side of the waist belt or under the hip seat, that is usually non-existing in traditional carriers
+- The amount of storage, either on the side of the waist belt, that is usually non-existing in traditional models

-That said, baby carriers with a heap seat are not perfect and they do come with some disadvantages.
+That said, a baby carrier with a heap seat is not perfect and they do come with some disadvantages.

-First and foremost, they are not completely hands free when using just the hip seat: you always need to make sure that you are holding them with one hand!
-For this reason, I like the idea of a hip seat carrier with the shoulder straps, so that you can place baby in an enclosed carrier when you are in need of both hands.
+First and foremost, they are not completely hands free: you always need to make sure that you are holding them with one hand!
+For this reason, I like the idea of a model with the shoulder straps, so that you can place baby in an enclosed carrier when you are in need of both hands.

-Further to that, they can be a bit more uncomfortable compared to traditional carriers for the first 12 weeks or so postpartum if you had a c-section.
+They can also be a bit more uncomfortable compared to traditional carriers for the first 12 weeks or so postpartum if you had a c-section.
 This is because the seat can put more pressure on the incision.

-Finally, because their weight and strain is directed to your hip and legs instead of the back and shoulder, they are not the best solution if you have hip injuries or problems.
+Finally, because their weight and strain is directed to your hip and legs instead of the back and shoulder, they are not the best solution to help protect against injuries or problems.

 At what age can I carry my baby in a hip seat carrier?

 Baby hip seat carriers are not really designed for newborns.
-Even though the hip seat can be used in the breastfeeding position and most hip seat carriers will say that they are suitable from birth, they can’t really be used to actually carry newborns.
+Even though they can be used in the breastfeeding position and most models will say that they are suitable from birth, they can’t really be used to actually carry newborns.

 This can only happen when your child is able to support their neck and head independently, which usually happens when babies reach the 4 or 6 months of age.
 However, it really depends on your child’s development!
 When your child is ready to seat by themselves without the help of an adult, then they can sit in a hip seat carrier or any other baby chairs for sitting up.